 7 Rules for Protecting Baby’s Skin

-You should always wash baby’s clothes before the first wear, advises the American Academy of Pediatrics.
+You should always wash baby’s clothes before the first wear, advises the American Academy of Pediatrics (AAP).
 This practice can help remove any potential store- or factory-borne irritants that could bother baby’s skin.
 But don’t toss those onesies in the machine with any ol’ soap.
 “Less is more when it comes to baby detergents—less fragrance, less dyes.
 You’re looking for gentle ingredients here,” says Nanette Silverberg, MD, chief of pediatric dermatology for Mount Sinai Health System in New York City.
-One to consider: Dreft purtouch HE Liquid laundry detergent, a mild plant-based formula that is hypoallergenic and free from dyes.

 It’s totally normal for newborns to have peeling, dry skin during the first month.
 “While their skin can absorb water well, it cannot efficiently hold moisture due to their not-yet-developed skin barrier,” Williams says.
 After the first several weeks, however, if baby’s skin still looks dry, feel free to slather on the moisturizer.
 “Creams and lotions are best for warmer climates, and petrolatum-based products and thicker creams are better in cooler temperatures,” Silverberg says.
 No matter which you opt for, each works best when applied to wet skin, ideally within three minutes of getting out of the bath.
 If you wait longer, the water will evaporate from baby’s skin, sapping its natural protective oils.
 (For babies with sensitive skin or eczema, you’ll want to apply moisturizer at least once a day and always after a bath.)